MacToxa/Terralatro/README.md

 - ✅ Necromatic Scroll
 > +2 temporary hand size each hand for 10 mana

+- ✅ (pending) Discount Card
+> 20% discount on shop items

+- ✅ (pending) Adhesive Bandage
+> 1 in 6 chance per card played to create a random seal for that card

+- ✅ (pending) Celestial Magnet
+> Planet cards and packs are free

+- ✅ (pending) Feral Claws
+> +2 Mult for each joker you have

+- ✅ (pending) Treasure Magnet
+> +1 to shop item and booster slots

+- ✅ (pending) Tally Counter
+> +1 Mult every scoring hand

+- ✅ (pending) Aglet
+> +1 discard

+- ✅ (pending) Rocket Boots
+> +10 Chips for each discard left

 ### Consumables (Tarot)
 - ❌ Ironskin Potion
 > Gain +30 chips this blind